How the Right Team Will Set You FreeJan 26, 2024

 Timing is everything.

-Sometimes we have to get so disgusted with our current situation that we can't stand it for another day.
+Sometimes you have to get so disgusted with your current situation that you can't stand it for another day.

 Read that one again.